A Neighborhood Guide to GOWANUS, Brooklyn

 I love telling New Yorkers I live in Gowanus.
 Their reactions can be plotted across a spectrum starting with envy and ending at disgust.
 “Near that amazing outdoor barbecue place?”
 I reply with an enthusiastic, "Yes!".
 “That toxic wasteland?
 Ick,” receives a slightly less enthusiastic "yes".

 It's no surprise the Gowanus Canal polluted.
-The topography of the area positions it as a storm drain.
+The topography of the area is why I liken it to being a storm drain between Carroll Gardens and Park Slope.
 In year's past, Gowanus was an industrial hub.
 Warehouses expelled their waste into the tidal inlet.
 Over time, black mayonnaise developed.
 Now, the neighborhood's namesake canal is so polluted, the Environmental Protection Agency has declared it a superfund site.
 I love Gowanus, even though it's in the midst of a multi-year, $100 million dollar toxic waste clean-up project.